Functional Groups Definition and Meaning

 Functional groups in organic chemistry are those which are responsible for the changes in the physical and chemical properties of an organic compound.
 There are various such groups in organic chemistry.
 It can be defined as:

 “An atom or group of atoms which show a characteristic unique reactivity when treated with some reagents and also which impart some unique chemical, as well as physical properties to the primary molecule, is defined as a functional group.”

 Molecules are divided into two types in organic chemistry:

 - Inorganic molecules

-Various functional groups exist in organic chemistry.
+A variety of functional groups exist in organic chemistry.
 Most of them are carbon-based compounds.
-Some of the functional groups form a single bond with most of the hetero-atoms such as oxygen, iodine, nitrogen, sulfur, etc. There is also some other kind of functional groups having multiple Bonds with the hetero-atoms such as oxygen, nitrogen atoms, etc.
+Some groups form a single bond with most of the hetero-atoms such as oxygen, iodine, nitrogen, sulfur, etc. There is also some other kind of groups having multiple bonds with the hetero-atoms such as oxygen, nitrogen atoms, etc.